Battalion 2/23rd Infantry Battalion

 He was the foster son of Albert William and Lily Ann Anderson of Tarwin Lower

 Date and place of enlistment 29 July 1940 at Caulfield

 Date and place of death 16 July 1942 aged 24 at El Alamein Egypt

 He is buried in El Alamein War Cemetery Egypt and is on memorials in Leongatha and Tarwin Lower.

 Relationship to Woorayl Shire

-The 2/23rd Infantry Battalion was raised at the Albury Showgrounds in New South Wales in August 1940, as part of the 26th Brigade.
-Initially the brigade belonged to the 7th Division but in early 1941 moved to the 9th Division.
-The battalion did its initial training in Albury before moving to Bonegilla, on the Victorian side of Murray River.
-The battalion embarked Sydney on 8 April 1941and arrived in the Middle East in November.
+The 2/23rd Infantry Battalion was raised at the Albury Showgrounds in New South Wales in August 1940.
+The battalion did basic training in Albury before moving to Bonegilla, on the Victorian side of Murray River.
+The 2/23rd Battalion embarked Sydney and arrived in the Middle East in November.

 In early 1941 the battalion moved into Cyrenica in Libya to complete its training.
-Despite British successes at the start of the year against German-led counter-attacks, the 9th Division fell back to Tobruk.
+Despite British successes against German-led counter attacks at the start of the year against the 9th Division fell back to Tobruk.
 The 2/23rd entered Tobruk between 6 and 10 April.